How to Build a Better Block

 Post your event on the Better Block Group Map.
 We’ve setup a collaborative map for anyone interested in developing a Better Block project here.
 Pin the block you want to repair and be sure to provide links so others can take part.

-Assemble team of grassroots community activists, non-profit groups, businesses, artists, and DIY’ers.
+Assemble a team of grassroots community activists, nonprofit groups, businesses, artists, and DIY’ers.
 College students, urban planning/architect associations, young business professionals, and local Etsy groups have been some of our strongest partners for Better Block projects.

-Latch the Better Block to an existing event, such as an art crawl, ciclovia, fun run, et cetera.
-More than likely, the area you’re revitalizing has been offline and most residents don’t know to return to the area.
-We’ve developed food events, bike rides, and more that celebrate a communities identity while aligning the effort with a Better Block area.
+Latch the Better Block to an existing event, such as an art crawl, ciclovia, fun run, etc. More than likely, the area you’re revitalizing has been offline and most residents don’t know to return to the area.
+We’ve developed food events, bike rides, and more that celebrate a community’s identity while aligning the effort with a Better Block area.
 Work with your city to permit the project using either a block party permit or assembly permit.
 Start this process at least 60 days prior to your date.

 Work with area property owners to allow access to vacant spaces for a weekend.
-We pitched the event as a giant “art installation”, so the vacant spaces become defacto art galleries.
+In the past, we pitched events as giant “art installations,” so the vacant spaces become defacto art galleries.
 Our property owners were excited to freely allow access because we were actively marketing their properties.
-Also, immediately following our original better block, several of these vacant spaces were leased.
+Also, immediately following our original Better Block, several of these vacant spaces were leased.

 Include as many people-friendly aesthetics.
-We’ve worked with local props warehouses to bring in planters to help divide the street, and temporary street lighting.
+We’ve worked with local props warehouses to bring in planters and temporary street lighting to help divide the street.
 You can also build your own planters and sandwich boards from old pallets.
-We’ve strung simple bailing wire between buildings at 15′ high (above a semi-trucks lowest clearance), and attached recycled christmas lights to help provide more ambiance.
+We’ve strung simple bailing wire between buildings at 15′ high (above a semi-truck’s lowest clearance), and attached recycled holiday lights to help provide more ambiance.

-Paint your own bike lane.
-You can use a lime green paint in the typical parking area and paint a 5′ stripe.
-It’s also good to add a 2′ buffer zone (painted white diagonal lines) to allow for adjacent parking/door zone clearance.
+Calm the street with bike lanes.
+Work with your city to test the viability of bike lanes, cycle tracks, dedicated transit lanes, or expanded sidewalks.
 White duct tape works extremely well as a replacement for paint.
 Also, we’ve mixed our own removable paint using equal parts flour, corn starch, and water which quickly dissolves at the end of the project.
 Spray chalk or tempera paint is also an alternative.

 Invite artists to perform in the street.
 Music is a key component to having an exciting street.
-Use a guitar amplifier and playing tracks from an iPod, or inviting DJ’s, drum circles, et cetera are simple ways to bring a soundscape to the block.
+Use a guitar amplifier and play tracks from an iPod or invite DJs or drum circles to bring a soundscape to the block.

 – Remember that people want a reason to stay and be apart of the environment.
 Be sure to provide plenty of seating, things to read (maps, build simple kiosks to use as community boards, food/drink).
 Chess boards, et cetera.
 Print out and post the story of the block (its history, its present, its future as a neighborhood place).